andrewjfreyer/presence/docker/README.md

 ### Dockerfiles

-The `docker` folder contains Dockerfiles for deploying Presence on different architectures.
+The `docker` folder contains Dockerfiles for deploying Presence in Docker containers on different architectures.
 Choose the file that matches your machine's architecture:

 **`Dockerfile.amd64`**
 <br>